streamlit/docs/content/streamlit-cloud/deploy-your-app/app-dependencies.md

 For many apps, a `packages.txt` file is not required.
 However, if your script requires any software to be installed that is not a Python package, then you will need a `packages.txt` file.
 Streamlit Community Cloud is built on Debian Linux.
 Anything you would like to `apt-get install` needs to go in your `packages.txt` file.

 If `packages.txt` exists in the root directory of your repository we automatically detect it, parse it, and install the listed packages.
-You can read more about apt-get in [Linux documentation](https://linux.die.net/man/8/apt-get).
+You can read more about apt-get in <a href="https://linux.die.net/man/8/apt-get" target="_blank">Linux documentation</a>.

-Add **apt-get** dependencies to `packages.txt`, one package name per line.
-For example, [`mysqlclient`](https://github.com/PyMySQL/mysqlclient) is a Python package which requires additional software be installed to function.
+Add **apt-get** dependencies to `packages.txt` &mdash; one package name per line.
+For example, <a href="https://github.com/PyMySQL/mysqlclient" target="_blank"><code>mysqlclient</code></a> is a Python package which requires additional software be installed to function.
 A valid `pacakges.txt` file to enable `mysqlclient` would be:

 ```bash
     build-essential